pauline-rugwevera/food-and-wine-quiz/README.md

   # Deployment
-Food and wine quiz was deployed as follows:
+Food And Wine Taste Master Quiz was deployed as follows:
 * Open the repository on GitHub
 * Go to "Settings" (the tab on the right)
 * On the left hand side select "Pages"